Conditions Obstructive sleep apnea (OSA)

 How is sleep apnea treated?

-Obese people can help their sleep apnea by losing weight.
+People who are severely overweight (obese) can reduce the severity of their sleep apnea by losing weight.
 Many different treatments are also available: for example devices that help breathing, positional aids, devices such as lower jaw splints, and surgery.
 It has been scientifically proven that some of these treatments can help.

 Medication currently has no role to play in treating sleep apnea.
 The effectiveness of the drugs available has not been proven.

-The most effective treatment for severe sleep apnea is so-called CPAP therapy.
+The most effective treatment for severe sleep apnea is called CPAP therapy.
 CPAP stands for “continuous positive airway pressure”.
 This treatment involves pumping ambient air at slightly high pressure into the airways during the night.
 Patients wear a breathing mask attached to a breathing device.
 The slightly higher pressure keeps the upper airways open.
 CPAP therapy prevents all or almost all interruptions to breathing.
-So symptoms such as daytime tiredness can be significantly helped.
+This can significantly improve symptoms such as daytime tiredness.

-The CPAP therapy that is best at alleviating the symptoms needs some getting used to: not everyone wants to put up with wearing a breathing mask every night.
+CPAP therapy, which is the best way to alleviate symptoms, needs some getting used to – not everyone wants to put up with wearing a breathing mask every night.
+Some people find the therapy unpleasant and restrictive.

-More information about sleep apnea and how it can be treated can be found at gesundheitsinformation.de.
+More information about how sleep apnea is treated can be found at gesundheitsinformation.de.

 What is everyday life like with obstructive sleep apnea?

-Obstructive sleep apnea can heavily affect a person's quality of life.
+Obstructive sleep apnea can heavily affect a person’s quality of life.
 Sufferers sleep badly, are often very tired during the day, and feel knocked out.
 Some people with sleep apnea unintentionally fall into so-called microsleeps.
-Sleep apnea can also result in concentration and memory disorders.
+They may also have difficulty concentrating or experience memory problems.

-Sleep apnea can affect relationships: the loud snoring also disrupts the partner's sleep.
+Sleep apnea can affect relationships, as loud snoring also disrupts the partner’s sleep.
 The partner is then also irritable and tired during the day.
 Interruptions to breathing can also be worrying.

-A training course can help come to terms with the CPAP therapy and getting used to the therapy.
-It might also help to share experiences with other sufferers in a self-help group.
-There are now self-help groups for people with sleep apnea in many cities in Germany.
-It is particularly important to have a little patience and to get support for problems.
-If a person affected succeeds in making breathing therapy part of their everyday routine, it can very much improve their quality of life.
+A training course can help come to terms with CPAP therapy and getting used to this treatment.
+Many people find it helpful to share experiences with others in a self-help group.
+There are now self-help groups for people with sleep apnea and their loved ones in many cities in Germany.

 As at: